-If you plan on getting a new car you may be wondering what the registration number means!
+If you plan on getting a new car you may be wondering what the rest of the registration number means!

 Why do we need a number plate?